 In the summer of 1966, Bihar and eastern Uttar Pradesh experienced one of the worst droughts in the history of the region during the 20th century.
 Around 60 million people were suffering from acute food and water shortages.

 At the request of the country’s Prime Minister Indira Gandhi, UNICEF provided drilling rigs to accelerate the government’s efforts to provide safe drinking water.
-The emergency programme mounted at that time lead, in due course, to a major expansion of the national rural drinking water supply programme in which UNICEF became the key external partner.
+In due course, the emergency programme mounted at that time led to a major expansion of the national rural drinking water supply programme in which UNICEF became the key external partner.

 1970 -The Water Revolution